"Was it room temperature or cold?"

 Apparently this is BAD.
 Not being economical by providing your own drinks, but chugging warm soda.
 Soda de-gassifies quicker at room temperature, and all the gas racing around my stomach/esophagus freaks my body out.
 So it causes esophageal spasms, random clenching of my esophagus - thus explaining the chest tightening and inability to swallow.
 Good to know.
 (Please don't try this at home - my chest still hurts from this morning.)

-That's what the spasm would look like if you cut me open, which was probably
+from medillustrationstudio.com That's what the spasm would look like if you cut me open, which was probably one of the top five things on the creeper janitor's mind.
+Yuck. |

 As for the face-swelling fiasco, he said when I come home for dear brother's graduation, he'll feed me an avocado and see what happens.
 Cheers?